 Are not planning a pregnancy in the near future.

 An abdominoplasty (tummy tuck) involves removing a horizontally-orientated oval shape of tissue from the lower part of your abdomen, leaving you with a scar that goes from one hip to the other at the the level of your pubic hair line, and a small scar around your belly button.

 Dr Colbert performs his abdominoplasty by concentrating on three main areas:

 Skin tightening: excess skin is removed to allow a tighter and flatter abdomen as well as a slimmer waistline.

 Fat removal: many patients will benefit from liposuction to remove any remaining areas of fat to help reveal a more athletic body shape.

 Muscle tightening: pregnancy and weight loss can stretch the abdominal muscles apart, with Dr Colbert adding multiple layers of reinforcement to help reposition the muscles in to their original position.

-Tummy tuck surgery involves a short stay in hospital for one to two days, where Dr Colbert will review you daily to ensure you are progressing well.
+Tummy tuck surgery involves a short stay in hospital for several days, where Dr Colbert will review you daily to ensure you are recovering as expected.

-You are encouraged to shower the day after surgery as the wound is dressed with sterile adhesive dressings that are splash proof and shower proof (but not bath proof).
+You are encouraged to shower the day after surgery as the wound is dressed with sterile adhesive dressings that are splash proof and shower proof.
 Once out of the shower you can dry the dressings by dabbing them with a clean dry towel or by using a hair dryer.
-Sometimes a surgical drains (tubes) are inserted to remove any extra fluid from the wound, but often these are only used for one to days, if at all.
+Sometimes surgical drains (tubes) are inserted to remove any extra fluid from the wound, but these are usually only used for one to days, if at all.